-Note at the start: The forms and instructions needed for the requirements below are included in the New Student Orientation Blackboard site, and in the Blackboard Community site.
+Note at the start: The forms and instructions needed for the requirements below are included in the New Student Orientation Learning Management System (LMS) site, and in the LMS Community site.

-At the time of admission to the nursing program, students are required to submit a Health Clearance, which includes two components: 1) Report of Medical History, and 2) Nursing Abilities Statement (based on a physical examination) demonstrating good physical health, without restrictions.
+At the time of admission to the nursing program, students are required to submit a Report of Medical History (WCC Form), which includes two components:

-- a) Report of Medical History form: This is a questionnaire which documents the student's medical history.
-It requires the provider's signature. - b) Nursing Abilities Statement: This is a checklist of physical and cognitive abilities required of all nursing students to perform safely in patient-care settings.
-The provider performs a physical exam first.
-After the provider reviews the Medical History and performs the physical exam, the provider completes and signs the Nursing Abilities Statement.
-The student then signs the Nursing Abilities Statement and submits it to WCC. - c) Additional notes: If the student is inactive for more than two (2) core semesters, OR if the student experiences a significant change in health status (e.g., injury, surgery, etc.) the Nursing Abilities Statement will require re-affirmation by the healthcare provider and student.
+- a) Report of Medical History Form: This is a questionnaire that documents the student's medical history. - b) Technical Standards for Health Science Program at WCC: Nursing: Standards encompass what is minimally required to perform tasks that are safe and effective in patient care delivery.

+Additional notes: If the student is inactive for more than two (2) core semesters, OR if the student experiences a significant change in health status (e.g., injury, surgery, etc.) they will require re-affirmation of technical standards.

-2. Immunizations
+1. Immunizations

-- a) MMR immunization, two doses, unless born before 1957.
-Positive titers or antibody tests for Rubella and Rubeola will be accepted. - b) Varicella zoster immunization, two doses; or written statement by student's healthcare provider (HCP) stating that the student has had the disease, along with the date of the disease.
-Positive antibody titers with lab reports will be accepted. - c) Heptavax, three doses, or waiver signed by student and HSP, or positive Hepatitis B antibody titer with lab reports. - d) Tetanus, diphtheria, and pertussis immunization (T-dap) with booster every ten years. - e) Covid Vaccination, two doses of Moderna or Pfizer vaccines, or one dose of Johnson and Johnson. - f) Influenza immunization is required annually by October 1 or the next business day in the event October 1 falls on a weekend or holiday.
+- MMR immunization, two doses, unless born before 1957.
+Positive titers or antibody tests for Rubella and Rubeola will be accepted. - Varicella zoster immunization, two doses; or a written statement by the student's healthcare provider (HCP) stating that the student has had the disease, along with the date of the disease.
+Positive antibody titers with lab reports will be accepted. - Heptavax, three doses, or waiver signed by student and HCP, or positive Hepatitis B antibody titer with lab reports. - HEPLISAV-B (Dynavax) is approved for use in adults 18 years of age and older.
+The vaccine is administered as two doses (0.5 mL each) of HEPLISAV-B given one month apart and is complete upon administration of the second dose. - Tetanus, diphtheria, and pertussis immunization (T-dap) with booster every ten years. - Covid vaccination, two doses of Moderna or Pfizer vaccines, or one dose of Johnson and Johnson. - Influenza immunization is required annually by October 1 or the next business day in the event October 1 falls on a weekend or holiday.
 Failure to show proof of influenza immunization (or any other required documentation) by the deadline will result in loss of a clinical placement and possible program dismissal.

-3. Tuberculosis (TB) Requirements
+2. Tuberculosis (TB) Requirements